Aurelien-Pelissier/AlphaFUSE/README.md

 ## Running the code

 #### Requirements
+The algorithm can be run directly with FUSE.py for windows user.

-Both algorithm are available in the `src/` foler, they require the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
-To compile the code, you can either open the project file `src/Feature_Selection.cbp` in Code::Blocks, or run the `Cmake_build/Makefile` in a command prompt if you are using Make.
-The Makefiles were generated for MinGW, but it is possible to generate other Makefiles with Cmake if you are using different compilers.
+The source is available in the `src/` foler, it requires the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
+To compile the code, you can either open the project file `src/Feature_Selection.cbp` in Code::Blocks, or compilethe whole folder if you are using another IDE.

 #### Datasets
-The dataset is implemented as a matrix `L[n][f+1]` where *n* is the number of training example and *f* the number of features, the last colomun in the matrix correspond to the labels.
-The folder contains different functions to read dataset files such as `read_dataset()`, and all the code related to the training set is implemented in `dataset.cpp`.
+alphaFUSE uses 2 files for the dataset. the first one (.data), `L[n][f]` is a matrix where *n* is the number of training example and *f* the number of features. the second one (.labels), is a column array containing the labels for each example in the dataset, anything related to the reading of the dataset is implemented in `dataset.cpp`.

 #### The feature set space and stopping feature